-Find the Proper IT Provider by Avoiding These 9 Mistakes
+Find the best IT Provider by Avoiding These 9 Mistakes

 Your business can benefit a lot from working with a third-party IT provider.
-Choosing a team, however, requires you to avoid a few key pitfalls.
+Choosing a team, however, requires you to avoid a few key mistakes.

 Time spent trying to figure out the technology you use in your business can be costly.
 While doing that, you can’t focus on your business needs, which can then result in poor customer satisfaction.